-Many of the popular elements of the NSMW programme in recent years will be taking place again along with new activities that will offer opportunities for everyone to take part.
+Many of the popular elements of NSMW have taken place again this year along with new activities that offered opportunities for everyone to take part.
 They include: –

-New for 2017 – NSMW Daily Marathon – ‘Powered by School Meals’ – Karen Robinson, a member of LACA’s NSMW team, will be running a marathon through all LACA’s regions supported by as many LACA members, school pupils and supporters as possible.
-The marathons will be fuelled by school food with press and PR opportunities being encouraged along the way.
-Plans are progressing well for what will be a high profile flagship activity.
-The NSMW website will be tracking Karen’s progress and we will be uploading video footage each day so everyone can keep up to date.
-There is an added benefit in the run, insofar as we will be raising funds for the incoming LACA Chair’s chosen charity The British Heart Foundation.
+NSMW Daily Marathon – ‘Powered by School Meals’ – Karen Robinson, a member of LACA’s NSMW team, spent the week of National School Meals Week running a marathon through all LACA’s regions supported along the way by various LACA members and school pupils.
+The marathon was fuelled by school food.
+We uploaded video footage every evening so that everyone could keep up to date.
+There has been an added benefit to the run, as we have been raising funds for the incoming LACA Chair’s chosen charity The British Heart Foundation.

-We have included a map here to view the locations of the marathon stops and the schools that are going to be visited throughout the week.
+Click here to view the locations of the marathon stops and the schools that were visited throughout the week.

-LACA and the NSMW team are doing their part to celebrate school food, exercise and being healthy.
+LACA and the NSMW team have been doing their part to celebrate school food, exercise and being healthy.
 Now it’s YOUR turn!
 Why not download our handy food and exercise tracker here for you to keep an eye on YOUR health and see if you can see an improvement!

 #cookeditmyselfie – back by popular demand, LACA are asking for picture tweets showing the best examples of school meals with a prize of £500’s worth of marketing resources or equipment for the winning entrant.
-This year entry is open to parents and pupils as well as school caterers.
-As a caterer, this is your chance to ‘show off’, but you don’t have to wait until November, send pictures on Twitter to @NSMW today (and as often as you want) using the hashtag #cookeditmyselfie.
+This years entry is open to parents and pupils as well as school caterers.
+As a caterer, this is your chance to ‘show off’, send pictures on Twitter to @NSMW using the hashtag #cookeditmyselfie.
 Click here for more information.

 Host a School Chef – now in its fourth year, this hugely popular programme is firmly established in the NSMW calendar.
-The initiative aims to give school chefs the opportunity to spend a day working in fine dining establishments alongside some of the most famous names in the world of haute cuisine.
-Through LACA’s NSMW we have placed over 150 school caterers in the kitchens of Michelin Star restaurants, 5* hotels, House of Commons and the Senedd restaurants, Premier League Football Clubs executive dining facilities and unusual venues across the country e.g. the restaurant at the summit of Snowdon.
+The initiative gave school chefs the opportunity to spend a day working in fine dining establishments alongside some of the most famous names in the world of haute cuisine.
+Through LACA’s NSMW we placed over 150 school caterers in the kitchens of Michelin Star restaurants, 5* hotels, House of Commons and the Senedd restaurants, Premier League Football Clubs executive dining facilities and unusual venues across the country e.g. the restaurant at the summit of Snowdon.
 The Craft Guild of Chefs has once again pledged the support of its members, which is a terrific endorsement.
-We already have some fabulous venues signed up for 2017 including the Ritz London.
-Click here to see a map of where we are!
+We had some fabulous venues take part for NSNW 2017 including the Ritz London, the Westbury in Mayfair and the Royal Gardens in Kensington to name just a few in the capital.
+Click here to see a map of where we were!

 National Roast Dinner Day – The Soil Association’s Food For Life has supported NSMW in recent years and again is positioning its NRDD in the middle of the week’s activities.
 It is always a well-received event and many schools take the opportunity to invite their pupils’ family members into the dining rooms to see for themselves how good school food is.
 Click here for more information.